School Learning Plan

 - WE partner with our community to educate and serve students.

 Vose Elementary School was built in 1960 and completely rebuilt in 2017.
 Vose currently serves 726 students in grades Pre-Kindergarten through fifth grades.
 Our students speak at least seven different languages, with the majority speaking Spanish and/or being bilingual in Spanish & English.
 Over 60% of our students speak a language other than English at home and are Ever English Language Learners.
 As a Title I school, Vose has about 75% of students who qualify for free and reduced lunch.
 We recently qualified through the Community Eligibility Program as a 100% building-wide free and reduced school for the 2020-2024 school years.

 Our staff and community typically supports our students through after school programs such as a Unicycle Club, BeyBlade Club, Dance Club, Marathon Kids, Recorder Club, Rhythm Club, Choir, Homework Club, Oregon Battle of the Books and Knitting Club.
-However now we are working on adapting and adjusting options for social interactions through our Wellness Wednesday sessions as well as adding a Committee for Concerned Kids club, as well as several other virtual opportunities.
+However this year we are working on how to adapt our after school programs while considering social distancing guidelines and limitations.

 At Vose we are continuing a full-implementation of the collaborative co-teaching ELD model.
 This model provides high levels of collaboration to ensure that students are not pulled out of core instruction with their age alike peers.
 Each classroom teacher is supported by a highly qualified co-teacher who is ELD licensed and is considered a part of their grade level team.
 The classroom teacher and the co-teacher collaborate daily to create specialized instruction with an emphasis on literacy.